KarimJedda/justslides/README.md

 ```

-then run `./generate.sh`.
+add your content then run `./generate.sh`.
 This will create a file called `output.html` with your presentation.
-An example is provided under `example/output.html`
+An example is provided under `docs/index.html`

-Feel free to adapt the paths as you wish.
+Feel free to adapt the paths as you wish but make sure to have all the media available under the right path.

 ## Prerequisites